 Teenagers and young adults have joined together to support each other in their job searching journey and share the innovative solutions they have found that worked for them.
 These ranged from office work, working at recreation centers, in retail, or in positions that involve HTML coding and graphic design.
 One smart young man got an internship in an art studio- where no food was allowed inside the art lessons.
 Many people sought camp counselors in camps that cater to children with food allergies.
 Another important benefit of a position like that is the team of on-site nurses and staff trained in the usage of epinephrine.

 Finding a job takes time for most people, with or without allergies.
 Most people will try more than one career path before settling on the right one for them.
-Some are lucky- but majority of people who find themselves on an easy path throughout their careers have given it a lot of thought right from the beginning, from whether it suits their personality, to if it is something they would enjoy spending majority of their time doing- ending in if the income from the position would eventually be satisfactory for them.
+Some are lucky- but the majority of people who find themselves on an easy path throughout their careers have given it a lot of thought right from the beginning, from whether it suits their personality to if it is something they would enjoy spending the majority of their time doing- ending in if the income from the position would eventually be satisfactory for them.
 Bear this in mind as you begin your journey -job-hunters with allergies have only one difference- something else to consider.